yachty66/O1_visa/result.md

   - **Analysis:** While winning soccer tournaments and appearing in local press demonstrates excellence, these awards are not directly related to your field of expertise (AI engineering).
 Therefore, they may not significantly contribute to this criterion for the O-1 visa.

+- **EWOR Fellowship Acceptance**

+  - **Analysis:** The acceptance into the EWOR fellowship program is a prestigious achievement, indicating that you are recognized as an exceptional individual in your field.
+This could satisfy the **Awards** criterion.

-**✅ Potentially satisfies the Awards criterion, contingent on the recognition level of the hackathons.**
+**✅ Potentially satisfies the Awards criterion, contingent on the recognition level of the hackathons and the perceived value of the EWOR fellowship.**

 ---